StoneBlue/EngineEnhancement/README.md

 Allows animations to be played when an engine is activated or shut down, and when throttle settings change.
 This can be used, for instance, to extend an exhaust nozzle on upper stage engines, spin pumps, and move other details on the engine.

 - `onActivateAnimation`: (Optional, string) The name of the animation to play.
-- `reverseAnimation`: (Optional, bool, default false) Should the animation be played in reverse?
+- `reverseActivationAnimation`: (Optional, bool, default false) Should the animation be played in reverse?
-- `customAnimationSpeed`: (Optional, float, default 1.0) How quickly should the animation play?
+- `customActivationAnimationSpeed`: (Optional, float, default 1.0) How quickly should the animation play?
 1.0 is the default speed.
 - `onThrottleAnimation`: (Optional, string) The name of an animation that changes based on throttle position.
 - `smoothThrottleAnimation`: (Optional, bool, default true) Whether the onThrottleAnimation should smoothly move between positions (when true), or snap to position (when false).
 - `throttleResponseSpeed`: (Optional, float, default 1.0) Controls how quickly the onThrottleAnimation moves to its new position.